ygorelik/ydk-gen/sdk/python/README.rst

   source .env  # if not ran previously

   # Generate and install the bundle
-  ./generate.py --bundle profiles/bundles/ietf_0_1_6.json -i
+  python3 generate.py -i --bundle profiles/bundles/ietf_0_1_6.json

 To install the `openconfig` bundle, execute::

-  # Navigate to ydk-gen directory and activate runtime environment
+  # Navigate to ydk-gen directory and activate runtime environment, if applicable
   source $PYTHON_VENV/bin/activate
   cd ydk-gen
   source .env  # if not ran previously

   # Generate and install the bundle
-  ./generate.py --bundle profiles/bundles/openconfig_0_1_9.json -i
+  python3 generate.py --bundle profiles/bundles/openconfig_0_1_9.json -i

 To install the `cisco-ios-xr` bundle, execute::